z-prince/mod-0-project-be/section0/README.md

 ## Part 3 Competencies

 As you begin this new chapter of your career, the Career Development team is here to meet you where you are and help you achieve your goals.
 To help us understand more about your background and comfort levels with each of the 5 competencies, please complete each competency section below.
-You’ll submit them in the prework survey submission (see submission directions here).
+You’ll submit them in the Career Development Mod 0 Project Submission Survey (see [submission directions](#deliverables)).
 Each competency section should take about 10-15 minutes to complete.

 ### Networking